sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 This script tries to list the Windows groups on the target — groups are like "roles" or "permission levels" for users.

 **🧠 Why is this useful?**
-- Helps you understand user roles and privileges.
+- Helps you understand user roles and privileges
-- Can reveal if there’s a “Remote Desktop Users” group (target for RDP access).
+- Can reveal if there's a "Remote Desktop Users" group (target for RDP access)
 - Useful for:
   - Privilege escalation
   - Brute-force targeting